-Former Ohio Judge Lance Mason Charged With Murder Of Ex-Wife And Former Teacher Aisha Fraser Mason
+Former Ohio Judge Lance Mason Charged With Murder Of Ex-Wife And Teacher Aisha Fraser Mason

 Former Cuyahoga County Common Pleas Judge Lance Mason served nine months for beating his wife in 2014.
 Saturday he was arrested for the stabbing death of the same woman, Aisha Fraser Mason.
 She filed for divorce two days after the 2014 beating according to Newsweek, but the divorce was not yet final at the time of her death.
-She had been a teacher and was currently working as a sixth grade teacher at Woodbury Elementary School in Shaker Heights, Ohio.
+She had been a teacher for 20 years and was currently working as a sixth-grade teacher at Woodbury Elementary School in Shaker Heights, Ohio.

 Shaker Heights Police Commander John Cold explained how Saturday’s events unfolded.